What Is a Gas Compressor?

-A compressor is a mechanical device that increases the pressure of a gas by reducing its volume or by imparting velocity on the gas.
+A compressor is a mechanical device that increases the pressure of a gas by reducing its volume or by imparting velocity to the gas.
 This can be done in numerous different types of gas compressors.

 Positive Displacement Compressors

-Positive displacement compressors are machines in which successive volumes of gas are confined within a closed space; the volume of the confined space is then decreased, thus increasing the pressure.
+Positive displacement compressors are machines in which successive volumes of gas are confined within a closed space; the volume of the confined space is then decreased, thus increasing pressure.

 Dynamic Compressors

-Dynamic-type compressors are machines in which gas is compressed by the mechanical action of rotating vanes or impellers imparting velocity to the gas.
+Dynamic-type compressors are machines in which gas is compressed by the mechanical action of rotating vanes or impellers, imparting velocity to the gas.

 Types of Positive Displacement Compressors